leeauk21/BA-model-Network/README.md

 # Nerd-with-a-personality
-Projects done during undergrad at Imperial
+Yo this is Ching Lee and this is my work during my undergrad at Imperial